-- 19. At a minimum, the insurance arrangement must address: - (a) the level and type of insured benefits made available, including any exclusions; - (b) the term of the insured benefits; - (c) automatic acceptance limits (to the extent relevant); - (d) availability of opt in and/or opt out cover;
+- 19. At a minimum, the insurance arrangement must address: - (a) the level and type of insured benefits made available, including any exclusions; - (b) the term of the insured benefits; - (c) automatic acceptance limits (to the extent relevant); - (d) availability of opt in and/or opt out cover; - (e) requirements for the beneficiaries' eligibility for, cessation of, and any reinstatement of entitlements to insured benefits where available: - (f) premium structure, including any variable components; - (g) procedures for notification and payment of claims; - (h) dispute resolution arrangements; - (i) agreed service standards; - (i) reporting requirements for monitoring agreed service standards; - (k) the provision of complete claims information to the RSE licensee on an annual basis which, at a minimum, includes the information required to be maintained by the RSE licensee under paragraph 15; - (1) liability and indemnity arrangements;

-Refer to Prudential Standard SPS 521 Conflicts of Interest for details of conflicts management requirements.
+8 Refer to Prudential Standard SPS 521 Conflicts of Interest for details of conflicts management requirements.